INSO-World/Trinocular/src/registry/ReadMe.md

 Path parameters:

 - `name` Name of the service
-- `subscriber` Subscriber to remove
+- `subscriber` Name of subscriber to remove
 - `*` Path to broadcast

 #### Response Codes